The largest collection of tips, tricks, training videos & resources for Google Apps and Gmail users.

 If you can’t already tell, we love Google Apps at BetterCloud.
 So it was a natural extension for us to launch a resource site where we could publish the tips and tricks that we share in our offices every day.
 What started as a fun side project is now the largest resource of its kind for Google Apps customers, and an important division of BetterCloud.

-Whether you subscribe to Gooru’s daily newsletter, install the Chrome extension, or simply head to the website when you have a question, we’re confident you will learn at least one new tidbit from the Gooru.
+Whether you subscribe to Gooru’s daily newsletter, attend one of our Admin training sessions, or simply head to the website when you have a question, we’re confident you will learn at least one new tidbit from the Gooru.

 Gooru’s Video Collections